GclinTrimble/GclinTrimble/README.md

 project:        Federated Digital Twin · Civil Construction
 discipline:     Product Management · Cloud · Geospatial Intelligence
 drawn_by:       Guillaume Clin
-employer:       Trimble — building the connected jobsite
+employer:       Trimble — building the Digital Site Management
 scale:          Global · Multi-site · Multi-domain
 status:         [▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰░░░] 87% caffeinated
-location:       > intersection of product, engineering, and the built world
+location:       > intersection of product development, construction, and the built world
 mission:        Turn messy field reality into clean, usable intelligence.
 ```

+- 🏗️ **Shipped the federated layer** that lets surveying data update design models and machine guidance in the same workday — closing the design ↔ field loop end-to-end.
+- 📐 **Cut survey-to-design latency** on early-access sites by federating GNSS streams into the design twin.
+- 🛰️ **Launched cloud-based intelligence** for civil construction workflows.
+- 🧠 **Stood up the AI scaffolding** that turns drone photogrammetry into classified, query-able as-built data, no manual tagging required.
+- 🎙️ **Public talks & content** on digital twins for the built world — see [YouTube channel](https://www.youtube.com/@Guillaume.Clin_Trimble).
+- 🤝 **Built the bridge** between engineering, GTM, and field operators so the roadmap reflects what crews actually need at 6am on a Tuesday.

 > **TL;DR —** I build the cloud tools that move dirt, pour concrete, and tie the design model to the bulldozer.
 > Then I make sure the data that comes back makes the *next* project smarter.